-- 10.1 If your financial circumstances change you must inform us (Charging Team) (contact details are in Appendix K) and we will check your financial assessment.
-We will then write to you if your assessed charges change.
-We will normally backdate any changes to your charges from the date that your finances changed. - 10.2 If you are charged the full cost of care, the charges will be subject to any changes in care costs made between the Council and the Provider.
+10.1 If your financial circumstances change you must inform us.
+Contact details for the Charging Team can be located in Appendix K. The Charging Team will review your financial assessment reflective of any reported changes in your financial circumstances. check your financial assessment.
+We will notify you in writing of any changes to your assessed charge.
+We will usually backdate any changes to your charges from the date that your circumstances changed.

+10.2 If you are charged the full cost of care, the charges will be subject to any changes in care costs made between the Council and the Provider.
 This may include any retrospective changes in rates.